 * Donate Gently Used Sport/Activity Equipment- Older kids are involved in a variety of activities, from soccer to ballet.
 Encourage them to gather up unused or “grown out of” equipment to donate to co-op equipment shops, in exchange for larger equipment if needed.
 When kids see that they are helping eliminate landfill waste AND helping someone in need get outfitted for an activity it increases self worth and self-esteem.

 * It’s the Pits- When you buy deodorant for teens, try to avoid antiperspirants, which use aluminum salts to seal up your pores.
 In addition to being a potential health toxin, aluminum takes a tremendous amount of energy to mine.
 If you buy one stick of aluminum-free deodorant, the energy saved could power your laptop for 30 minutes—and any teen will tell you more laptop time is good time spent!

 * Green Investing- This is one of the most educational going green activities for kids.
 It’s never too early to teach your teen about green investing.
 Have a small amount of money set aside (perhaps from a child’s allowance) for eco-investing, where the teen can choose stocks or mutual funds that that buy environmentally friendly assets—with a little help from mom and dad.
 You can teach your child that green investing means buying into mainstream companies that encourage sound environmental policies and sustainability, such as energy efficiency, renewable energy and green building.

+Which of these go green ideas for kids do you want to try first?
 Do you have any suggestions for simple actions kids can take to go green?
 Do any of these going green activities for kids stand out to you?